COVID-19 Protocols and Changes – Information for our patients

 What kind of visits can be performed over telehealth?

-Telehealth is a great option for treating some of the following eye issues: pink eye, allergies, styes, dry eye, or other eyelid issues.
-Unfortunately, not all eye issues can be addressed over the phone or video conference.
-Your doctor will be able to provide further guidance regarding your specific concern.
+Telehealth is a great option for treating some following eye issues: pink eye, allergies, styes, dry eye, or other eyelid issues.
+Unfortunately, not all eye issues are addressable over the phone or video conference.
+Your doctor will provide further guidance regarding your specific concern.

 Does my insurance cover telehealth visits?

 Due to the public health emergency, Medicare and most commercial insurances cover these visits just like they would for a normal clinic visit to ensure patient’s access to the care they need.
-Commercial insurance coverage may vary and questions about coverage should be directed to your insurance provider.
+Commercial insurance coverage may vary.
+Direct all questions about coverage to your insurance provider.

 How do I schedule a telehealth visit?